 Keep a constant eye on the weather.
 You may be able to see something special, like a storm front, a good cloud formation, or even a good chance of a rainbow starting to develop.
 If you choose your moment just right, you can be on location in time for something really special.

 This is a measure of the commitment of a landscape photographer.
 The more effort you put in, the greater the rewards.
-You will spend a lot of time waiting for the right moment, but once you get that perfect image, you will see it was not time wasted.
-You will know you have done a good job when people start to say, “I have been there, but my photos are nowhere near as good as yours!”
+You’ll spend a lot of time waiting for the right moment, but once you get that perfect image, you will see it was not time wasted.
+You will know you have done a good job when people start to say, “I’ve been there, but my photos are nowhere near as good as yours!”

 About the Author: